VarshaPhule021/Weather_App_Project/DIAGRAMS/04_OBJECT_DIAGRAM.md

-# Object Diagram - Weather App
+# Object Diagram - Weather App (Modular Architecture)

 ## Overview
-Object diagrams show the instances of classes (objects) and their relationships at a specific moment in time.
+The object diagram shows instances of classes and their relationships during runtime execution using the new modular architecture with UserService, WeatherService, and data models.

 ---

-## Object Diagram 1: User Login Instance
+## Object Diagram: User Registration & Login

 ```
 Scenario: User "john@example.com" logged in